-This week has consisted of an outpouring of support for the Black community.
+We're witnessing an outpouring of support for the Black community.
 As expected, when there’s a surge of solidarity, bare minimum efforts fall somewhere between virtue signaling and performative activism.
 In our own private circles, we’re challenging our peers to put their money where their mouths are by donating directly to funds that support the movement.
-Companies are swiftly being called out for tone-deaf statements about anti-racism that are either misaligned with how they actually treat their own POC employees, or lack real commitment to share the wealth where it’s most needed.
+Some companies are swiftly being called out for tone-deaf statements about anti-racism that are either misaligned with how they actually treat their own POC employees, or lack real commitment to share the wealth where it’s most needed.

 While there’s nothing wrong with making donations—we strongly encourage anyone to empty those pockets that is able to do so—the momentum for the movement shouldn’t come to a screeching halt when the protests stop trending.
 This is a historical moment and we all have a part to play in the narrative as it unfolds in real time.
 The Black community is grieving, but thankfully there are safe spaces made for us and by us to heal the generational trauma.

-Here’s a carefully curated list of 46 black-owned and operated brands within the wellness and lifestyle category that everyone should consider supporting with their business while the doors are still open.
+Here’s a carefully curated list of 47 Black-owned and operated brands within the wellness and lifestyle category that everyone should consider supporting with their business while the doors are still open.

 Maryam Ajayi launched Dive in Well in an effort to steer the wellness industry in a more inclusive direction.
 Through this endeavor, the energy healer and entrepreneur is decolonizing the space by providing on and offline experiences, resources and tools for empowerment.
 Support the crowdfunding campaign here.